joedougherty/writing/the_generator_that_could_not_be.rst

     Ends_in_Zero = ends_in_zero()

-[ -- Not sure if this belongs here -- ]
-George asks enthusiastically about the second `yield` in your ends_in_zero implementation.

-"Well, I realized we needed to include the negative numbers that ended in zero as well."
-[ -- Not sure if this belongs here -- ]

-You cackle maniacally as you prepare to call `len([_ for _ in Ends_in_Zero])` knowing full well this will pin a core and render the current terminal sesssion useless.
+You cackle maniacally as you prepare to call :code:`len([_ for _ in Ends_in_Zero])` knowing full well this will pin a core and render the current terminal sesssion useless.

 George defers to your apparent temporary insanity and agrees to be direct in his pedagogy moving forward.